 - Visit the Einstein museum and Einstein Haus if you have a keen interest in Physics.
 The museum features some excellent exhibit on Albert Einstein’s life, an amazing opportunity to know about the famous scientist’s life.

 I will recommend staying in the old town area in Bern.
 You can stay in Hotel Baren am Bundesplatz that is located in the center of Bern.
 You can reach all of Bern’s popular sightseeing on foot.
 The rooms are clean and spacious and the staffs are very friendly.

 Tips for 5 Days in Switzerland Itinerary

 - Some hotels, hostels, and apartments offer Public Transport Card for free to their guests.
 Don’t hesitate to ask if they offer any.
 It can save most of your local transportation costs for the day.

 - Swiss people are very helpful to international tourists and most of them can understand and speak English.

 - Book your flights and accommodations at least 4 months before your journey to save some bucks.

 - Cost of food is pretty high in Switzerland.
-If your accommodation has a kitchen facility, take the advantage of it.
+If your accommodation has a kitchen facility with a cooker, take the advantage of it.
 Cooking your own meals can save some serious amount o money.

 - You can also buy fresh foods or ready-to-eat foods from any hypermarket like Lidl which is a cheaper option than two popular Swiss supermarkets such as Coop and Migros.

 - No need to buy packaged drinking water.
-Carry a reusable water bottle and refill it from many of the fountains in Switzerland.
+Carry a reusable water bottle, like one of the best filtered water bottles and refill it from many of the fountains in Switzerland.
 The water comes straight from the Swiss Alps, you can drink it directly without any worry.